shakes76/PatternAnalysis-2024/recognition/Siamese Network Classifier - s4696386/README.md

 ```
 The result of this will be 2 saved Networks (1 Siamese, 1 Classifier), assorted information printed to pythons standard out, and a confusion matrix window.

+Optionally, edit constants in the predict.py file for different hyperparameters.
+To adjust hyperparameters that were not varied during trainging, adjust them in run_model() in train.py or in the model definition in modules.py.

 ## Dependencies

 - python (3.12)